 It is not enough to just have passion for the cannabis industry.
 The cannabis cultivation license is more than passion.
 There is so much competition involved in getting a license to do business in the cannabis industry.

 It is going to require a lot of effort on your part to win a license.
 Additionally, you have to be aware of the narratives as it relates to a winning application.
 You need to have a qualified and well-rounded team on your side.

-You have to make sure that you have the right facility to do business and that it is designed to manufacture good cannabis products.
-Also, you have to put good programs in place that is beneficial to the community.
-These are some of the things that most marijuana licensing board look at when considering you for a cannabis cultivation license.
+You have to make sure that you have the right facility to do business and that it is designed to cultivate good cannabis.

-There are also licensing requirements to consider.
+There are many licensing requirements to consider.
 These are different in each state as mentioned before.
 But, let's look at an example.